 - Children 0-11 years of age

-- People at low to moderate risk of suicide or self-harm: They are eligible to receive unlimited support hours within a two month period.
-For more information please see Seek Out Support (SOS)
+- People at low to moderate risk of suicide or self-harm (SOS): They are eligible to receive unlimited support hours within a two month period.
+For more information please see Seek out Support (SOS)

-- People with complex needs (Extended): People over the age of 25 who experience moderate to severe mental illness with added complexity inclusive of trauma (physical, sexual, emotional), abuse, neglect or a current diagnosis of Borderline Personality Disorder can receive 25 support hours over a 12 month period.
+- People with complex needs (Extended): People over the age of 25 who experience moderate to severe mental illness with added complexity inclusive of trauma (physical, sexual, emotional), abuse, neglect or a current diagnosis of Borderline Personality Disorder can receive 49 support hours over a two year period.
 Please note: Patients accessing Victims of Crime or other equivalent services are not eligible.

 Is a Health Care or Pension Card needed?